jamesmehorter/device-theme-switcher/readme.txt

     }`

 == Changelog ==

+= Version 1.5 =
+* Modified the way themes are deliveried so the process is more stable for users with odd WordPress setups, by detecting where their theme folders are located instead of assuming wp-content/themes

 = Version 1.4 =
 * Updated to the latest version of the MobileESP library which now detects some newer phones like the BlackBerry Bold Touch (9900 and 9930)